The MMI (Multiple Mini Interview) is a crucial part of the Aston Medical School application process.

 What is an MMI and why do medical schools use them?

-MMI stands for Multiple Mini Interview.
+MMI stands for Multiple Mini Interviews.
 Medical Schools have traditionally used formal panel interviews as part of their selection process.
 This would involve a panel of three or four people asking the candidate questions about their personal statement, motivation for studying medicine and so on.
 It was felt that this method of selecting students did not assess the candidate’s full range of abilities and so many Medical Schools have begun to use MMIs instead.
 MMIs allow us Medical Schools to see if a candidate has the personal attributes to become a safe, competent and caring doctor who is able to play a full role in whichever health system they choose.
 We are looking for applicants who are well rounded individuals with the ability to cope with an intensive course and a demanding career.

 How does the MMI process work at Aston Medical School?